-This is mostly an up front cost, so if we add it to the store infrastructure costs discussed above, our dropshipping business balance sheet looks like this:
+This is mostly an upfront cost, so if we add it to the store infrastructure costs discussed above, our dropshipping business balance sheet looks like this:

-So far, we can expect to be paying about $150 by the end of the first month.
+So far, we can expect to be paying about $140 by the end of the first month.

-Alright, that $72.90 that you spent on your website only gets you so far.
-You might need to install apps to get all of the functionalities you want.
-For example, Shopify and Oberlo don’t have a default way for you to offer discounts for bulk purchases.
+That $140 that you spent on your website only gets you so far.
+You might need to install apps to get all of the functionality you want.
+For example, Shopify and DSers don’t have a default way for you to offer discounts for bulk purchases.

 There are workarounds, sure.
 You can offer a “product” that is actually five items bundled into one, and then sell that quintet at a price lower than buying five individual items.
 But you don’t want to build your business on workarounds.
-You want your store to be easy to navigate for your shoppers, and easy to operate for you.
+You want your store to be easy to navigate for your shoppers and easy to operate for you.